 Prerequisite: Majors only.
 Use and application of computerized systems to clinical decision strategies for advanced practice nurses in the areas of quality management.

-NURS 638 Concepts in Advanced Evidence-Based Practice (3)
+NURS 638 Concepts in Advanced Evidence-Based Practice (Practicum-1) (3) - hybrid

 Prerequisite: Majors only.
-Forty-five hours applied practicum arranged.
 Emphasis is on the systematic evaluation and use of current best evidence to make decisions about clinical practice and health care systems.

 NURS 640 Health Care of Families I (4)